winkhaing/winkhaing.github.io/_pages/cv.md

 ## Work Experience

 **Senior Research Fellow**
-National Center for Infectious Diseases, Tan Tock Seng Hospital, Singapore
+**National Center for Infectious Diseases, Tan Tock Seng Hospital, Singapore**
-27/05/2024 – present
+*May 2024 – Present*
-A renowned organization committed to excellence in infectious disease prevention, management, research, and education, it is a public government institution dedicated to safeguarding public health.
+A renowned organization committed to excellence in infectious disease prevention, management, research, and education, and dedicated to safeguarding public health.
 - Conducted research projects on dengue infections, focusing on the clinical management, diagnosis, prevention, and control of dengue in older adults.

+---

 **Post Doctoral Research Fellow**
-College of Pharmacy – Pharmacotherapy, University of Utah, USA
+**College of Pharmacy – Pharmacotherapy, University of Utah, USA**
-20/09/2023 – 31/03/2024
+*Sep 2023 – Mar 2024*
-A renowned institution committed to excellence in pharmaceutical education, research, and patient care, focusing on advancing drug therapy and improving patient outcomes in USA.
+A renowned institution committed to excellence in pharmaceutical education, research, and patient care, focusing on advancing drug therapy and improving patient outcomes in the USA.
-- Health Equity in Cancer Intervention, RSV Economic Burden in Thailand, Real World Evidence of pancreatic exocrine insufficiency, Meta-analysis of Economic Evaluation in Robotic Prostatectomy, Covid Equity Policy CDC CFA, and Network meta-analysis of HIV Resistance Associated Mutations.
-Contributions resulted in valuable insights and advancements in the field of Pharmcoepidemiology and Health Economics.
+- Contributed to projects on Health Equity in Cancer Intervention, RSV Economic Burden in Thailand, Real World Evidence of pancreatic exocrine insufficiency, meta-analysis of economic evaluation in robotic prostatectomy, Covid Equity Policy CDC CFA, and network meta-analysis of HIV resistance associated mutations.
 - Published scholarly articles in reputable journals, presented research findings at scientific meetings, and delivered engaging presentations, demonstrating a strong commitment to knowledge dissemination and active participation in the academic community.

+---

 **Senior Epidemiologist**
-P-95 SEA Co., Ltd., Bangkok, Thailand
+**P-95 SEA Co., Ltd., Bangkok, Thailand**
-01/03/2023 – 30/06/2023
+*Mar 2023 – Jun 2023*
-A global provider of clinical and epidemiology research solutions with a focus on vaccines and infectious diseases in Belgium, with offices in the Netherlands, Colombia, Johannesburg, and Thailand, with an international team based across more than 20 countries.
+A global provider of clinical and epidemiology research solutions with a focus on vaccines and infectious diseases, with an international team based across more than 20 countries.
 - Conducted research projects on RSV infections in older adults.

+---

 **Lecturer**
-BangkokThonburi University, Bangkok, Thailand
+**BangkokThonburi University, Bangkok, Thailand**
-01/05/2022 – 30/01/2023
+*May 2022 – Jan 2023*
-A prestigious institution dedicated to providing high-quality education, fostering intellectual growth, and preparing students to become future medical professionals in health disciplines.
+A prestigious institution dedicated to providing high-quality education and preparing students to become future medical professionals.
-- Acknowledged for outstanding teaching skills in Biostatistics as a lecturer for undergraduate medical students, adept at designing dynamic learning experiences and cultivating a supportive academic atmosphere.
+- Acknowledged for outstanding teaching skills in Biostatistics for undergraduate medical students, adept at designing dynamic learning experiences and cultivating a supportive academic atmosphere.

+---

 **Lecturer**
-ASEAN Institute for Health Development, Mahidol University, Bangkok, Thailand
+**ASEAN Institute for Health Development, Mahidol University, Bangkok, Thailand**
-01/10/2021 – 30/04/2022
+*Oct 2021 – Apr 2022*
 A leading organization that promotes collaboration and capacity building to address regional health challenges and improve health outcomes within the ASEAN region.
 - Acknowledged for outstanding teaching skills as a lecturer and thesis supervisor for Master of Primary Health Care Management candidates, adept at designing dynamic learning experiences and cultivating a supportive academic atmosphere.

+---

 **Lecturer to Professor**
-University of Medicine, Mandalay, and University of Medicine (2), Yangon, Myanmar (BURMA)
+**University of Medicine, Mandalay, and University of Medicine (2), Yangon, Myanmar (BURMA)**
-19/04/2004 – 31/01/2021
+*Apr 2004 – Jan 2021*
-Internationally recognized prestigious institutions dedicated to medical education, research, and healthcare that contribute to advancements in the field and produce highly skilled healthcare professionals.
+Internationally recognized institutions dedicated to medical education, research, and healthcare.
 - Recognized for exceptional teaching abilities as a lecturer and module supervisor, designing and delivering courses on epidemiology, biostatistics, evidence-based medicine, and research methodology.
-Skilled in creating engaging learning experiences and fostering a conducive academic environment.
 - Published scholarly articles in reputable journals, presented research findings at scientific meetings, and delivered engaging presentations, demonstrating a strong commitment to knowledge dissemination and active participation in the academic community.

 Skills